 INTERNAL CONTROL SYSTEMS AND ITS ADEQUACY

 FTLs internal controls are commensurate with its size and the nature of Companys operations and are working effectively.
-The affairs of the Company are managed in such a way that there is free flow of information between the management and the same is only communicated on a need to know basis.
+The affairs of the Company are managed in such a way that there is free flow of information between the management and the same is only communicated on a need-to-know basis.
 The Internal controls of the Company are designed in such a way that reasonable assurance with regard to recording and providing reliable financial and operational information, complying with applicable statutes, safeguarding assets from unauthorized use, executing transactions with proper authorization and ensuring compliance of corporate policies is possible.
+The framework ensures adherence to regulations, asset safeguarding, detection and prevention of frauds and errors, adequacy and completeness of accounting records, and timely preparation of reliable financial information.

+The efficacy of the internal control system is validated by internal auditors and re-examined by the management.
 The Internal Control systems are quarterly assessed by the Audit Committee and the report of the same is submitted to the Board for its review.
-Our audit committee has concluded that, as of March 31, 2023, our internal financial controls were adequate and operating effectively.
+Our Audit Committee has concluded that, as of March 31, 2025, our internal financial controls were adequate and operating effectively.

 HUMAN RESOURCES/ INDUSTRIAL RELATIONS